Struma/Pistol-Grip-GPS-Logger/README.md

 ![alt text](shoreshine_logger.png "shoreshine logger img")

 ## Files Present

 * There are a few reference images that should reveal the basic construction of the device.
-* The obj/stl 3D model should make the design apparent.
+* The stl 3D model files
 * !Pleases accomodate the sizing to your 3d printer!

 ![alt text](Turtle_image.jpg "shoreshine logger img")